 You can easily turn any frozen fruit into a sorbet with a Vitamix.

 - Watermelon sorbet: this quick and easy watermelon sorbet contains nothing but ripe fruit.
 It’s sweet (even without any added sugar), creamy (even without any added fat), slightly icy, and really refreshing.

 If you try any of these recipes, please, leave a comment and rate the recipe below.
 It always means a lot when you do.

 - Stem the grapes.
 Separate all the (washed) grapes from the stem.
 If the grapes are wet, dry them, so they don't stick to each other as they freeze.
 (Fortunately, if they do stick, they are relatively easy to pull apart).

 - Freeze the grapes.
-Transfer the grapes into a sealable bag, and freeze them flat for at least eight hours or overnight.
-It takes approximately five hours to freeze grapes, but I find that if I freeze them for a little longer, I don't have to re-freeze the sorbet after blending.
+Transfer the grapes into a sealable bag, and freeze them flat for at least 8 hours or overnight.
+It takes approximately 5 hours to freeze grapes, but I find that if I freeze them for a little longer, I don't have to re-freeze the sorbet after blending.

 - Blend.
 Add the frozen grapes into a food processor or high-speed blender with a tamper and blend until smooth.
 If the motor is struggling, let the fruit sit for a minute or two to slightly thaw and then blend again.
 Refrain from adding any liquid.

 - Serve/Freeze.
 Serve the grape sorbet straight out of the food processor (blender).
-For a firmer consistency, transfer the sorbet into an air-tight container and freeze for 1-2 hours.
+For a firmer consistency, transfer the sorbet to an air-tight container and freeze for 1-2 hours.